Japanese Study Tips/Resources and the JLPT

 Reading

-There are graded readers and children’s newspaper articles available online for the lower levels (check out NHK News Easy), and from N3 or N2 you can definitely start to tackle simpler novels.
+There are graded readers and children’s newspaper articles available online for the lower levels (check out NHK News Easy), and from N3 or N2 you can start to tackle simple novels.
 Romance stories are not everyone’s cup of tea, but they usually deal with very easy-to-understand topics and use every day language.

 The 英語で話すseries places an English translation next to original Japanese text, and covers a lot of different topics.
 Careful, though: quality may differ by the book.